IhorKravchuk/it-security/AWS_logging.md

     * Access logs are created only if the load balancer has a TLS listener and they contain information only about TLS requests.
 * Log record/file format:
     * All fields are delimited by spaces.
 When new fields are introduced, they are added to the end of the log entry.
+    * Log file name format: *bucket[/prefix]/AWSLogs/aws-account-id/elasticloadbalancing/region/yyyy/mm/dd/aws-account-id_elasticloadbalancing_region_load-balancer-id_end-time_random-string.log.gz*
+    * Access log fields:
+        * type: The type of listener.
+The supported value is tls.
+        * version: The version of the log entry.
+The supported version is 1.0.
+        * timestamp: The timestamp recorded at the end of the TLS connection, in ISO 8601 format.
+        * elb: The resource ID of the load balancer.
+        * listener: The resource ID of the TLS listener for the connection.
+        * client:port : The IP address and port of the client.
+        * listener:port : The IP address and port of the listener.
+        * connection_time: The total time for the connection to complete, from start to closure, in milliseconds.
+        * tls_handshake_time: The total time for the TLS handshake to complete after the TCP connection is established, including client-side delays, in milliseconds.
+This time is included in the connection_time field.
+        * received_bytes: The count of bytes received by the load balancer from the client, after decryption.
+        * sent_bytes: The count of bytes sent by the load balancer to the client, before encryption.
+        * incoming_tls_alert: The integer value of TLS alerts received by the load balancer from the client, if present.
+Otherwise, this value is set to -.
+        * chosen_cert_arn: The ARN of the certificate served to the client.
+If no valid client hello message is sent, this value is set to -.
+        * chosen_cert_serial: Reserved for future use.
+This value is always set to -.
+        * tls_cipher: The cipher suite negotiated with the client, in OpenSSL format.
+If TLS negotiation does not complete, this value is set to -.
+        * tls_protocol_version: The TLS protocol negotiated with the client, in string format.
+The possible values are tlsv10, tlsv11, and tlsv12.
+If TLS negotiation does not complete, this value is set to -.
+        * tls_named_group: Reserved for future use.
+This value is always set to -.
+        * domain_name: The value of the server_name extension in the client hello message.
+This value is URL-encoded.
+If no valid client hello message is sent or the extension is not present, this value is set to -.
 * Delivery latency:
     * each 5 min
 * Transport/Encryption in transit: